pbattaglia-dev/record-app/README.md

 ## Overview

-`RecordVoicePage` is a React component that enables voice recording using the Web Speech API.
-It supports starting, pausing, and stopping voice recognition while displaying transcribed text in real time.
+This app enables voice recording using the Web Speech API.
+It supports starting, pausing, and stopping voice recognition while displaying transcribed text.

 ## Features